-RumChata is a cream liqueur that became very popular since its release in 2009.
-It is made from a blend of five-time distilled Caribbean rum with Wisconsin dairy cream and flavored with cinnamon, vanilla, and other "secret flavors."
+RumChata is a cream liqueur that has become popular since its release in 2009.
+It is made from a blend of five-time distilled Caribbean rum and Wisconsin dairy cream, and flavored with cinnamon, vanilla and other "secret flavors."

 Traditionally, horchata does not contain dairy products, though RumChata liqueur does.

 RumChata contains homogenized cream and does not need to be refrigerated.
-An open bottle can be stored at room temperature for about 6 months.
-Yet, you do want to take care that a bottle -- opened or not -- is not exposed to extreme heat.
+An open bottle can be stored at room temperature for about 6 months, but you do want to take care that a bottle -- opened or not -- is not exposed to extreme heat.

 Don't forget to take the RumChata out of your car on a hot summer day.

 Since its introduction, RumChata has found many dedicated fans throughout the United States.
 It's rich, smooth taste and spice blend make it an excellent addition to a variety of drinks.

 - Use it as a substitute for other cream liqueurs.
 This includes almost any drink recipe that calls for Irish cream.